Skip to main content

 'remove appliance from network' option for MX

-4. Verify the serial number matches the device you wish to remove, then press Remove.
+4. Verify the serial number matches the device to be removed, then click Remove.

 confirmation prompt to remove the device from the network

-5. The device will be removed from the network.
+5. The device is removed from the network.

 1. Select the network containing the device.